YJonmo/blob_counter/README.md

-### Initial Setup
+## Info

-This is a demo for counting simple blobs in an image using three methods in python and one methods in python+Cpp.
+This is a demo for counting simple blobs in an image using three methods in python and one method in python+Cpp.

 The python methods include:
 - Contours (numpy based)
-- Laplasian of Gaussian Filters
+- Laplacian of Gaussian Filters
 - Difference of Gaussian Filters

-The Python+Cpp method is primarry written in Cpp and using Pybind11 it is callable in Python.
+The Python+Cpp method is primarily written in Cpp and using Pybind11 it is callable in Python.
 The Cpp code uses `cv::SimpleBlobDetector` to find the blobs.
 ### Installation

 Clone the repository: